microsoft/vso-agent/README.md

 [more on npm issue](http://stackoverflow.com/questions/22152162/npm-cannot-install-dependencies-attempt-to-unlock-something-which-hasnt-been)

-This does not update your agents.
+This does not install an agent.
 It simply pulls down the latest version of the agent installer.
-Stop old agents and configure new/updated agents in a new directory.
-Updating an agent in place is coming soon.

 ### Create Agents